PDrifting/CBookDraft/book.markdown

 |long long         |64 | 8|  -9223372036854775808| to |9223372036854775807
 |unsigned long long|64 | 8|                     0| to |18446744073709551615

 **NOTE:** GCC on Linux typically defaults to 64-bits.
 On Windows, MinGW defaults to 32-bits.
-For compatibility of code between 32-bit and 64-bit, make sure your long Data Types are 64-bit by using long long instead.
-In 32-bit environments this will make long 64-bit, and in 64-bit environments it will treat long long as 64-bit long.
+For compatibility of code between 32-bit and 64-bit, make sure your _long_ Data Types are 64-bit by using _long long_ instead.
+In 32-bit environments this will make long 64-bit, and in 64-bit environments it will treat _long long_ as 64-bit _long_.

 #### Floating Point Types